Language Study With SRAS

 Language study is available with ALL PROGRAMS as either an intensive program core or as an optional elective.
 All locations offer additional courses specifically designed to that location’s strengths so as to maximize the value of the study abroad location and diversify the possible transfer credits that you can earn while abroad.

-Russian as a Second Language is most popular and is available in all SRAS locations, again, most often as an intenstive program core with additional classes available.
+Russian as a Second Language is most popular and is available in all SRAS locations, again, most often as an intensive program core with additional classes available.

 Other languages are also available.
-Kyiv additionally offers Ukrainian, while in Kyrgyzstan, a range of Central Asian languages including Kyrgyz and Farsi are available.
-In Poland, Polish may be taken as an elective.
+Kyiv additionally offers Ukrainian, while in Kyrgyzstan, a range of Central Asian languages including Kyrgyz and Tajik are available.
+In Warsaw, Polish may be taken as an elective.

 Irkutsk, Vladivostok, and Bishkek are our most immersive locations for Russian as a Second Language.
 St. Petersburg, Kyiv, and Moscow also offer excellent Russian language instruction in a supportive environment.